Annihilation-to-nothing: DeWitt boundary condition inside a black hole: Black holes and the DeWitt condition in loop quantum gravity

 \subsection{New interpretation in the light of the DeWitt boundary condition}

 The putative singularity disappears due to the holonomy corrections in loop quantum gravity.
 However, in the deep quantum regime when these quantum geometry effects take over, it is not strange to think that we loose a definite direction of time.
+Here, interestingly, we can find several pieces of quantum-modified spacetime, where one can impose different arrows of time for each piece.
 So, if we believe that there exists only one arrow of time, the gravitational collapse and the geometry inside the horizon smoothly continue onto the bouncing matter as well as the bouncing white hole geometry.
 On the other hand, if we assume that there are two arrows of time, then the two gravitational collapsing black hole geometries are annihilated to nothing; at this annihilation surface, there is a quantum bounce (in the point of view of loop quantum gravity) or the vanishing boundary condition (\textit{i.e.}, the DeWitt boundary condition).
+In other words, as two geometries approach together, they are annihilated, and become really quantum.
 In conclusion, the DeWitt boundary condition can be consistent with the loop quantum gravity inspired black hole models, although there is an extra ingredient in the form of interpretation of the arrows of time.

 Let us elaborate a bit now on a common problem associated with these paradigms in loop quantum gravity.
 Typically, one assumes a pivotal role of these so-called holonomy corrections (which result from choosing a specific regularization scheme of the Hamiltonian constraint operator) in the effective equations of motion governing the dynamics of the black hole.
 On the other hand, the effects of such quantum geometry corrections on the spacetime symmetries have remain relatively less-explored.
 Recently, it has been shown that the same holonomy modifications which result in singularity-resolution in loop quantum gravity, also lead to deformation of the diffeomorphism symmetry of the background, as evidenced from the Dirac constraint algebra \cite{Sig_Change}.
 In other words, Riemannian line-elements are not sufficient to describe the quantum geometry near the deep quantum regimes in loop quantum gravity and one has to reconcile the holonomy-corrected Hamiltonian constraint operator with a deformed notion of covariance \cite{Bojowald:2016hgh}.
 One has to suitably modify the classical line-elements and the classical gauge conditions, as would be appropriate for gauge-transformations generated by the quantum-corrected Hamiltonian constraint operator \cite{Bojowald:2018xxu}.
 The bottom line is that incorporating the effects of such modified gauge-transformations typically results in a dynamical signature-change of the metric and one ends up with a Euclidean core in the deep quantum regime of the loop-quantized black hole \cite{Bojowald_criticism}.